4900ChatBot/question_parser/backend/get_intent.md

 - who is Deputy Chairperson (SGS)?
 - where can I find Langsam?
 - how do I graduate?
+- when can i leave?
+- when can i graduate?
+- where to find help

 ## intent:usage
 - what can you do?